Have you been wondering if building a new home vs. buying a resale home is right for you?

 - Is a Custom or Production Home Builder Right for You?

 - Find and Narrow Your List of Possible Homebuilders.

 There are numerous ways to find homebuilders in your area.

-- Call your Realtor and provide them with the list of needs and wants you created in Step 2.
-They should be able to provide you with a list of homebuilders to start your search.
+- Call me, your local Realtor, and provide a list of needs and wants you created in Step 2.
+We can provide you with a list of homebuilders to start your search.

 - Perform a Google search for home builders in your area.

 - Review your local Home Builders Association Member Directory.
 Home Builders Association of Greater Kansas City